(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 About the author:

 Dr Rajesh Shah, MD (Hom): Dr Shah heads a large homeopathic medical center, Life Force, in Mumbai, India.
 He is a global homeopath, promoter of scientific homeopathy, researcher, and trainer.
-He is in the book of world records for treating patients from over 170 countries.
+He is in the Book of world records for treating patients from over 170 countries.
 He has launched over 25 websites dedicated to homeopathy.
 He is involved in clinical research and developing new homeopathic molecules.
 He has trained homeopaths on all continents.
-He has authored "My experiences with Ferrum Metallicum", "Urticaria and its treatment", "Lichen Planus and its treatment", etc. His articles are thought-provoking and stimulating.
+He has authored "My Experiences with Ferrum Metallicum", "Urticaria and its Treatment", "Lichen Planus and its Treatment", etc. His articles are thought-provoking and stimulating.
 He can be reached at: rajesh@AskDrShah.com .
 His website is www.AskdrShah.com Address: Life Force, 411 Krushal Commercial Complex, G.M.Road, Chembur, Mumbai 400089.
 India

 (Summary: Misconstruction has surrounded homeopathy ever since its inception.
 Even after 200 years, homeopathy has remained the most misunderstood or ill-understood medical science ever; unfortunately, within the homeopathic profession as well.
 The diversity of viewpoints on the scope of treatment in the profession may not be a healthy sign for the growth of science.
 Homeopathy is among the youngest of medical sciences calling for a modern approach and extensive research.
 Some points related to misinterpretation about various facets of homeopathy, by the homeopaths, are raised and discussed.)

-After having spent almost three decades in the study, learning, practicing, teaching, promotion, and research in the field of homeopathy, I will rightfully share my thoughts and concerns; explaining what actually is not homeopathy.
+After having spent almost three decades in the study, learning, practicing, teaching, promotion, and research in the field of homeopathy, I will rightfully share my thoughts and concerns; explaining what is not homeopathy.

 Homeopathy is not a miracle medicine:

-Many people believe that homeopathy is a miracle science, it can make the magical cure in even the most incurable diseases such as cancer, comatose stages, paralysis, etc. Actually, it is not.
-Homeopathy is simple a science based on certain laws (law of similars, comparable with that of vaccinations); with its own scope and limitations.
+Many people believe that homeopathy is a miracle science, it can make the magical cure for even the most incurable diseases such as cancer, comatose stages, paralysis, etc. Actually, it is not.
+Homeopathy is simply a science based on certain laws (law of similars, comparable with that of vaccinations); with its own scope and limitations.
 There are rules, parameters, and methods of application, which determine the scope of treatment.

 Homeopathy is very effective but please do not expect magic or miracles.